Mod5ied/MyNotifi/README.md

 ## Installation

-Dillinger requires a modern browser only to run since its a web application.
+Notify-us requires a modern browser only to run since its a web application.

 ### To work on the open source version of this:
 Want to contribute?
 Great!